-For nearly fifty years, the
+For over fifty years, the

 Denver Journal of International Law & Policy

 has served to advance our understanding of the rights of humans, animals, and the environment.